masternodeh/0-docs/docs/whatiszeroexchange.md

 ### Trading fees
-The fees depends on which chain the trade is done: Very low on BSC, a bit more expensive on Avalanche than on BSC, Ethereum is the most expensive (same fees as Uniswap).
+The fees depends on which chain the trade is done: Lowest on Polygon, very low on BSC, a bit more expensive on Avalanche than on BSC, Ethereum is the most expensive (same fees as Uniswap).
-Compared to the Ethereum chain, the trading fees are almost zero on BSC and Avalanche.
+Compared to the Ethereum chain, the trading fees are almost zero on Polygon, BSC and Avalanche.

 ### Cross chain/bridging fees